 Six foods (and drinks) to offer your baby during weaning to prevent and help with constipation

-Fibre-rich foods, together will fluid, helps your baby’s poo to move more easily and quickly through their bowel.
+Together will fluid, Fibre-rich foods help your baby’s poo move more easily and quickly through their bowel.
 Here are some easy ways to increase the fibre in a baby-friendly way.